JetBrains/kotlin/kotlin-native/samples/README.md

-This directory contains a set of Kotlin/Native samples.
+This directory used to contain a set of outdated Kotlin/Native samples.
-They do not demonstrate Kotlin/Native best practices, and are mostly pretty outdated.

 Please visit the website for actual documentation and examples: https://kotlinlang.org/